oneapi-src/oneAPI-samples/Libraries/oneMKL/black_scholes/README.md

 ### On a Windows* System
 Run `nmake` to build and run the sample. `nmake clean` removes temporary files.

+*Warning*: On Windows, static linking with oneMKL currently takes a very long time, due to a known compiler issue.
+This will be addressed in an upcoming release.

 ## Running the Black-Scholes Sample
 If everything is working correctly, the program will exercise different combinations of APIs for both single and double precision (if available), and print a summary of its computations.